-Year 10 French - B Grade.
+Year 10 French - C Grade, Exam 60%+ in Year 10 exam.

 ATAR French: Second Language is designed to further develop students' knowledge and understanding of the culture and the language of French-speaking communities, providing them with opportunities to gain a broader and deeper understanding of French and extend and refine their communication skills.
-The subject focuses interrelationship of language and culture and equips students with the skills needed to function in an increasingly globalised society, a culturally and linguistically diverse local community, and provides them with the foundation for life-long language learning.
+The subject focuses on the interrelationship of language and culture and equips students with the skills needed to function in an increasingly globalised society, a linguistically diverse culturally and local community, and provides them with the foundation for life-long language learning.
+Relevant and engaging tasks, delivered through a range of appropriate contexts and topics, develop literacy in the French language as well as extend literacy development in English.